estvv/my-arcade-games/README.md

 -  Edit your keys.
 -  Edit the intensity of the master volume, sounds and musics.
 -  Choose your theme for the game.
--  Compare your score to other person with the leaderboard.

 ## REQUIREMENTS
 - SMFL library -> https://github.com/SFML/SFML